tymicki/Android-mock-location-gpx/README.md

 ```
 App should be also granted read external storage permission in this use case.
 Mock route could be started from the app UI by tapping on "RUN MOCK ROUTE"
- or by sending below action from the commandline:
+ or by sending below action from adb:
 ```
 adb shell am broadcast -a send.mock.route
 ```